skyiah/edgeun/README.md

 # The SkyEdge Framework

-A framework for building Windows-based gateway apps for connected edge devices.
+A graphical Windows app & framework that lets web pages to directly use functionalities of various edge-side devices.

 The characteristics: